• Skip to main content

 I’ve written before on the trials and tribulations my family and I have endured as we continue to adjust to moving 1300 miles away from the state where my husband and I both grew up.
 Most of our angst centers on making major sale purchases, which almost always involves the hiring of independent service professionals.

-One factor that has amplified our problem is we moved to America’s fastest growing city (2005).
+One factor that has amplified our problem is moving to America’s fastest-growing city (2005).
 At one point last year, there were 60 new residents moving to our fair city each day.
-That’s almost 22,000 residents a year moving into a city that, 20 or so years ago boasted a population of 330.
+This means about 22,000 people moved to our city last year.
+Twenty years ago, this city had only 330 residents.
 That means that not only are we living in a new and unfamiliar landscape, but so are our friends and neighbors.
 We’re all awash in a sea of the unfamiliar.

-For those who moved here to escape the “Miami” experience, they tend to hang on to their old providers.
-One of our neighbors continues to take his 16 year old son to their pediatrician in Fort Lauderdale, a two hour drive each way.
+Many who moved here to escape the “Miami” experience tend to continue to use their old providers.
+One of our neighbors continues to take his son to their pediatrician in Fort Lauderdale, a two-hour drive each way.
 Another neighbor drives nearly that far to take her dogs to the vet.
-I’ve got to admit, when my family moved from Northern Indiana to Central Indiana, after a couple of REALLY bad dental experiences in our then new home, we happily made the 2 hour trek up to our trusted and familiar dentist.
+I’ve personally experienced this.
+When we moved two hours south in Indiana, we happily made the 2-hour trek up to our trusted and familiar dentist after a couple of awful dental experiences.

-If you are engaged in making a major sale, read the above paragraph carefully again.
-These people, successful and busy professionals, are driving past HUNDREDS of other providers of the same service to maintain a relationship with their familiar provider.
+Different types of sales need different marketing tactics and strategy.
+If you are engaged in a YMYL (your money, your life) transaction, or, as I call it here, making a major sale, read the above paragraph carefully again.
+These successful and busy professionals are driving past HUNDREDS of other providers of the same service to maintain a relationship with their familiar provider.

-The thing about the Major Sale is people can’t judge your competence up front.
-If you’re a tax professional, your clients won’t know how good you are until the IRS come a knocking.
-If you’rre a chiropractor, it’s only after someone has been your client for months will they be able to tell their friends that you really know your stuff.
-That means giving away a free session really won’t help someone judge whether or not you’re competent to provide the services you do.
+The thing about the major sale is people can’t judge your competence up front.
+If you’re a tax professional, your clients won’t know how good you are until the IRS comes a-knocking.
+If you’re a chiropractor, it’s only after someone has been your client for months that they will be able to tell their friends that you really know your stuff.
+This means giving away a free session really won’t help someone judge whether or not you’re competent to provide the services you do.

 So how do you demonstrate your competence?
-You begin by sharing custom testimonials and lots of them.
+You begin by sharing customer testimonials, and lots of them.

 Offering compelling testimonials is the key to winning the major sale.
-With so many “con” artists operating today, building trust is the biggest obstacle in making the Major Sale.
+Building trust is a key component in making the major sale.
 The more authentic your testimonials, the more powerful a tool they will be.

 Filed Under: Beyond Marketing Tagged With: building trust, major sale, testimonials